popgenDK/website/_pages/PwaniUniversity_wildlifeGenomics_course.md

 # Program (preliminary)

 ### Day1 (12th August, 2024)
-    - Theory: what is population genetics, conservation genetics, evolution and genomics?What information is provided by DNA?
+    - Theory: Introduction to population genetics, conservation genetics, evolution and genomics.
+What information is provided by DNA?
 NGS vs Sanger sequencing
     - Practicals: Basic linux1.
 How to get help?

 ### Day2 (13th August, 2024)